Skip to main content

 This is the power user move.
 A spreadsheet gives you full control.
 Custom columns for mood, sleep, weight, mileage.
 Conditional formatting that turns cells green when you hit your target.
 Formulas that tell you your 7-day rolling average.

-Wendy Wood's research at Duke found that roughly 40 percent of your daily behavior is habitual, not a decision.
+Wendy Wood's research at Duke found that roughly 40 percent of your daily behavior runs on autopilot rather than active choice.
 A spreadsheet is the fastest way to find out which 40 percent.
 You can graph three months of data in one click and spot patterns no app will surface.

 The catch is setup time and intimidation.
 If the word "formula" makes you anxious, skip this one.
 If you already live in Google Sheets for work, you will be up and running in 15 minutes and never look back.